Last Modified: 3/23/2018

 • Providers are not permitted to add charges or services on an initial bill after the expiration of the time limitation for filing a claim.

-• Hospital adjustments to correct the diagnostic and procedure coding on their claim to a higher weighted DRG must be submitted within 60 days of the paid remittance.
+• Hospital adjustments to correct the diagnostic and procedure coding on the claim to a higher weighted DRG must be submitted, within 60 days of the paid remittance.

-• Claim adjustments that result in a lower weighted DRG are not subject to the 60 days requirement.
+• Claim adjustments that result in a lower weighted DRG are not subject to the 60 day-requirement.

-Skilled nursing facility (SNF) health insurance prospective payment system (HIPPS) code adjustments
+SNF health insurance prospective payment system (HIPPS) code adjustment

 Medically denied claim

-• It is not appropriate to adjust claims that have medical review (MR) denials (status/location D/B9997), or paid claims with line item(s) denials.
+• It is not appropriate to adjust a claim that has a medical review (MR) denial (status/location D/B9997), or a paid claim with line item(s) denials.

-• Medicare administrator contractors (MACs) will not allow claim lines that have been denied through a MR process (for example, MR, recovery audit contractor (RAC), comprehensive error rate testing (CERT), office inspector general (OIG), quality improvement organization (QIO), etc.) to be reopened.
+• MACs will not allow claim lines that have been denied through a MR process (for example, MR, recovery audit contractor (RAC), Comprehensive Error Rate Testing program (CERT), office inspector general (OIG), quality improvement organization (QIO), etc.) to be reopened.

-• Click here to review the process on how to determine when a claim was medically reviewed and how to make changes.
+30941) for the process on how to determine when a claim was medically reviewed, and how to make changes.

-• Providers must submit appeal request for claim denials based on medical records, including failure to respond to medical record requests.
+• Providers must submit an appeal request for a claim denial based on medical records, including failure to respond to a medical records request.

 Additional reminders

-• Do not adjust claims in status/location P/B9996 (payment floor) until they have reached final disposition.
+• Do not adjust a claim in status/location P/B9996 (payment floor) until the claim has reached final disposition.

-• Claims in status/location P/B7516 or R/B7516 (Medicare secondary payer post pay) will be held for at least 75 days (CMS cost avoidance savings), and cannot be adjusted until they have reached final disposition.
+• Claims in status/location P/B7516 or R/B7516 (Medicare secondary payer post pay) will be held for at least 75 days (CMS cost avoidance savings) and cannot be adjusted until the claim has reached final disposition.

 • Third party payer error in making primary payment does not constitute “good cause” for the purpose of reopening a claim beyond one year of the initial determination.